 Samsung Galaxy S8 mini

-Samsung hasn't produced a mini version of its flagship S-series handset since the Galaxy S5 mini, but with the new Galaxy S8 and Galaxy S8+ larger than ever customers who want a compact but high-performance smartphone are not satisfied.
+Samsung hasn't produced a mini version of its flagship S-series handset since the Galaxy S5 mini, and given how close we now are to the Galaxy S9 launch it probably never will.
+However, with the Galaxy S8 and Galaxy S8+ larger than ever customers who want a compact but high-performance smartphone are not satisfied.